 - Best practices in facilitating online discussions

-- Articulating course expectations through the use of the syllabus and rubrics
+- Articulating course expectations using the syllabus and rubrics

 - Handling communication with students in a virtual classroom

-- Basic information on the technical side of teaching using Blackboard
+- Basic information on the technical side of teaching using Canvas

 Participants will be required to: